SuperOfficeDocs/data-access/docs/netserver/config/security.md

 # NetServer Security element

 The security section group contains three configuration sections related to domain- and operational security settings.

+> [!WARNING]
+> Do not change these values unless you are absolutely sure!

 ```XML
 <Security>